The Future of Lexington-Fayette County: Bringing the 2045 Comprehensive Plan Into Focus

 What are the Goals and Objectives for the 2045 Plan?

-The goals and objectives of the 2045 comprehensive plan build on the concerns of the 2018 plan with an increased focus on improving equity and environmental protections throughout Lexington over the next 20 years.
+The goals and objectives of the 2045 comprehensive plan were released in January 2023 and build on the concerns of the 2018 plan with an increased focus on improving equity and environmental protections throughout Lexington over the next 20 years.
 Goals and objectives from the original 2018 plan have been modified, added, and/or deleted to account for changes since it was drafted and to make room for new visions for Lexington’s future.
+The equity changes were informed by LFUCG’s Commission for Racial Justice and Equality recommendations and from On the Table, where thousands of Lexingtonians provided input on the Comp Plan in Spring 2022.

 Improvements in Equity